Augustine Warner Jr.

-Colonel Augustine Warner Jr. (1642 – June 19, 1681) was a British politician, planter, and landowner.
-He served in the House of Burgesses 1666–77 and was its Speaker in two separate sessions in 1676 and 1677, before and after Bacon's Rebellion.
-He then served on the Governor's Council from about October 1677 until his death.
+Colonel Augustine Warner Jr. (June 3, 1642 – June 19, 1681) was an American planter, military officer and politician.
+He served in the House of Burgesses from 1666 to 1677 and was its Speaker in two separate sessions in 1676 and 1677, before and after Bacon's Rebellion.
+Warner then served on the Virginia Governor's Council from October 1677 until his death.
 Warner is the last common ancestor of George Washington and King Charles III.